 The OTC Homeopathic medication Coryzalia may ease help ease symptoms like a runny nose, nasal congestion, sneezing, and rhinitis.

 Honey is a natural cough suppressant, wound healer, and it may speed healing for sore throats.

 Homemade Honey Cough Syrup Recipe

-The menthol in peppermint helps thin mucous as well as calm sore throats and coughs.
-While giving peppermint oil directly to a child is harmful, a soothing peppermint tea or steam is safe to use to relieve their symptoms.
+The menthol in peppermint helps thin mucous as well as soothe sore throats and coughs.
+While giving peppermint oil directly to a child is harmful, soothing peppermint tea is safe to use to relieve their symptoms.

 Marshmallow root contains a substance that coats and soothes a sore throat.
 Sipping a tea made of a bit of dried marshmallow root and water a few times a day can help!

-Water: We all need to drink 8 eight ounce glasses of water per day.
-Hydration is critical to rebalance electrolytes.
-If your little one prefers a flavored beverage, try one of these healthy infused water recipes!
-Stay away from sugary juices and caffeinated drinks, which do not aid in hydration!
+We all need to drink 8 eight ounce glasses of water per day.
+Hydration is critical to rebalancing electrolytes.
+Prefer something with flavor?
+Try one of these healthy infused water recipes.

 Oral Rehydration Solutions